pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 ## Conclusion

-Pulumi ESC, and the `esc run` command in particular, are designed to make your cloud journey smoother, more secure, and less daunting.
+Pulumi ESC, and the `esc run` command in particular, is designed to make your cloud journey smoother, more secure, and less daunting.
 So, the next time you find yourself drowning in a sea of cloud configurations, remember, with Pulumi ESC and a dash of code, you can say goodbye to manual configuration hassles and hello to efficient, secure, and scalable cloud development with Pulumi ESC.

 Want to learn more about Pulumi?
 Our [Get Started with Pulumi](https://www.pulumi.com/docs/get-started/) hub is a great place to start.